Nikita-ctr/Library-API/README.md

 # Test task - Library API

-Before starting the test, I gave it an estimate of 20 hours to complete, so I had to stick to that time.
+Before starting the test, I gave it an estimate of 20 hours to complete, so I had to stick to that time

 * Basic Web API functionality - 4 hours
 * Additional Web API Functionality - 6 hours